Army vets, a love beyond duty

 |Downloads:

-This work, Army vets, a love beyond duty [Image 5 of 5], by SSgt Ryan Lackey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army vets, a love beyond duty, by SSgt Ryan Lackey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT